Too hot to work? Extreme heat endangers billions of workers

 The poor pay the highest price

 The economic impact is another factor.
-In economies reliant on manual labour, the report warns that workplace heat stress “may affect not only individual livelihoods, but also family income and jeopardize the reduction of poverty.”
+In economies reliant on manual labour, the report warns that workplace heat stress “may affect not only individual livelihoods, but also family income and jeopardise the reduction of poverty”.

 For wealthier populations, avoiding peak heat or moving work indoors may be possible.
 For low-income communities in developing countries, it is not.
-As the report notes, “avoiding heat exposure or reducing physical activity may lower health risks, but this is not compatible with the ability to live healthy and productive lives.”
+As the report notes, “avoiding heat exposure or reducing physical activity may lower health risks, but this is not compatible with the ability to live healthy and productive lives”.

 + Climate change puts Swiss tourism to the test